Weighted network motifs as random walk patterns: Introduction

 \subsection{Random walks to measure motifs}

 Using walks of different kinds is a common idea to reduce a network to a string of symbols.
 This enables many general tools like representational learning~\cite{node2vec} or data compression~\cite{rosvall2008maps}.
 It is also typical approach to defining motifs in temporal networks~\cite{Kovanen18070,paranjape2017motifs}.
 Another group of works used the concept of random walk to define significant network subgraphs both for binary and weighted networks.
 The basic idea consists of placing a walker on a random node and move it to neighbors according to some transition probabilities depending on node strengths or degrees.
 There is the possibility also to introduce a restart probability to control how far the walker can arrive from the starting node~\cite{can2005analysis,lovasz1993random,el2012biological}.
 The approach has been used to estimate the clustering coefficient of an unweighted network~\cite{hardiman2013estimating} and to identify subgraphs of sizes three, four, and five~\cite{bhuiyan2012guise,wang2014efficiently}.
 However, most of these studies have been developed in the engineering field and aimed to find the most efficient algorithm to identify network subgraphs via a random walk approach.
 Here, we are instead interested in the use of random walk to characterize and classify real networks.
 With this in mind, we can find techniques based on random walks to identify network communities.
 A natural extension of the study of relevant network subgraphs of size $\le 5$.
 Ref.~\cite{rosvall2008maps} used the probability flow of network random walks as a proxy for information flows in the real-world system.
 They decomposed the network into groups of nodes by compressing a description of the probability flow.
 Ref.~\cite{zlatic2010topologically} presented a method based on the topology of biased random walks to explore complex undirected networks and identify their organization in communities.
+The main ingredients of our approach are weighted unbalanced networks, a \textit{sink node}, and a random walker.
+We introduced a sink node to compensate for the excess of inward flows of nodes to balance the network.
+The presence of a sink node allows computing the frequency of paths of any possible length observable within a fixed number of steps of a random walker placed on an arbitrary node.
+In other terms, all subgraphs of dimension smaller than and equal to the maximum number of steps can be considered mutually exclusive events.
+I.e., their total occupation probability sums up to one.
+The link weights and their heterogeneous distribution for each set of nodes play key roles.
+In principle, we can use this approach to find the network composition in significant subgraphs of any size, just varying the maximum number of steps of the random walker.
+However, simply increasing the number of steps will induce a combinatorial explosion to the problem since the number of possible motifs increases fast.